KillTheMule/KillTheMule.github.io/test_plugins_from_neovim.md

  ### How to write an `expect` call

- Your first reaction was probably the right one: No one want to write those `expect` calls by hand.
+ Your first reaction was probably the right one: No one wants to write those `expect` calls by hand.
 So here's how to do it: Write the test up to this call, but then put `screen:snapshot_util()` in its place.
 Run the test, and the exact `expect` call will be printed to the terminal, ready for you to copy & paste. *Of course* you will need to verify that it looks exactly the way you want it to, otherwise your test will be quite useless.

+ *Note*: The double brackets `[[` / `]]` denote a multiline string in lua.
+Variables can not be substituted within it.
+The `expect` call will strip common indentation, so code formatting still can work, just like you see above.

  ### Advanced usage